 After a comprehensive review of the social and legal foundations of white marriage, this research analyses the affected factors and their implications.
 Strategies have also been proposed for effective steps to reduce the negative consequences of this social phenomenon, as well as raising public awareness about it.

 This book, like other recent reports by Kameel Ahmady, all linked by common themes, continues to develop previous research on the topics of temporary marriage.
-This research is published under the title Home with Open Door: research on white marriage in Iran.
-For the first time in Iran it will reveal the hidden and wide-angle aspects of this phenomenon at macro level, with an emphasis on the Tehran, Mashhad and Isfahan metropolitan areas.
+This research is published under the title House with Open Door: A Comprehensive Research Study on White Marriage (Cohabitation) in Iran for the first time reveals the full extent of hidden and wide-angle aspects of this phenomenon at the macro level, with an emphasis on the Tehran, Mashhad and Isfahan metropolitan areas.
 A summary of this research as well as articles are also available on the author’s personal website via the link below.